cimourdain/GAFK/README.md

 </routes>
 ```

-Note: URLPattern allow you to use regular expressions (see section below)
+Note  : URLPattern allow you to use regular expressions (to do in wiki)

 #### Create your module twig template